 How to plant fuchsias

-Caring for fuchsias
+How to care for fuchsias

-Prune fuchsias in spring once the plant is in active growth.
-Fuchsias should never be pruned in autumn – pruning before winter can open the plant up to pests and diseases and leave hardy plants open to frost damage.
+Prune hardy fuchsias in spring, once new growth has begun to appear.
+Don't worry if some of the stems have died back – this is normal.
+Cut the old stems back to a pair of buds low down on the plant.
+Fuchsias should never be pruned in autumn – pruning before winter can open the plant up to pests and diseases and leave plants open to frost damage.

 In this Golden Rules video, Mike Clare of Potash Nursery gives his three top tips for growing fuchsias.
 He explains how to feed and pinch out fuchsias, and describes the best spot to grow them in: